 The Equal Opportunity Programs (EOP) office encourages all students to apply for available financial aid i.e., scholarships and fellowships to assist in their college education.
-Through administrative oversight and participation in diversity programming and initiatives the EOP office promotes increased student diversity through the Diversity Enhancement Scholarship for Transfers as well as lists other campus offices offering diversity initiatives.
+Through administrative oversight and participation in diversity programming and initiatives the EOP office promotes increased student diversity through the Diversity Enhancement Scholarship for Transfers as well as lists of other campus offices offering diversity initiatives.

 Diversity Enhancement Scholarship for Transfers (formerly known as Minority Community College Transfer Scholarship MCCTS)

 For students preparing to transfer from a Florida community college or state college, awards may be based solely on merit; based on financial need with an acceptable GPA; or based on a combination of need and merit.
 Students may apply in May if they completed the A.A. or A.S. the previous December, that May, or expect it that August.

 Scholarships are awarded for Fall and Spring semesters only (summer funding is not available).
 Renewals for up to six semesters are possible, with appropriate academic progress.
 The award level for the past year was $1600/year, $800/semester.
 The Diversity Enhancement Scholarships are administered by the

 The following definitions from the U.S. Census Bureau are used to implement this process: